-Other comprehensive loss for the quarter was \$13.0 million compared to a gain of \$6.7 million in the same period of 2014.
-Unrealized gains declined by \$14.2 million in the current period as compared to the same period of 2014.
-A decline in interest rates led to \$21.8 million in unrealized bond gains in the fourth quarter of 2014 as compared to \$3.7 million in the same period of 2015 when the yield curve remained relatively stable.
-Realized stock gains of \$33.8 million in the current quarter led to a \$31.9 million increase in the reclassification adjustment to comprehensive income as compared to the prior period.
+Other comprehensive loss for the quarter was \$50.5 million compared to \$13.0 million in the same period of 2015.
+During the current quarter, unrealized losses of \$56.5 million was in contrast to \$22.6 million in unrealized gains during the same period in 2015.
+An increase in interest rates during the current quarter led to \$75.0 million of unrealized bond losses compared to \$3.7 million of unrealized bond gains in fourth quarter of 2015.
+Realized stock gains of \$15.0 million in the current quarter was lower than the \$33.0 million recognized during the same period in 2015 which led to a \$17.9 million decrease in the reclassification adjustment to comprehensive income.

-BUSINESS DEVELOPMENTS AND OPERATING ENVIRONMENT ONTARIO AUTO
+BUSINESS DEVELOPMENTS AND OPERATING ENVIRONMENT

+ONTARIO AUTO

 Ontario auto reform, which commenced September 2010, was effective in providing the industry with the tools to combat fraud and reduce costs; however, over time claims costs have started to rise again.
-We will remain vigilant and will continue to work with the government and industry to identify ways to reduce those costs.
+We remain vigilant and will continue to work with the government and industry to identify ways to reduce those costs.

 In August 2013, the Ontario Finance Minister announced a strategy for a 15% reduction in Ontario auto insurance rates, which would be an average across the industry and taken over a two year period; 8% was planned to be taken by August 2014 and the remaining 7% by August 2015.
 This was to be achieved through various initiatives, which included providing the Superintendent of Financial Services with authority to require insurers to file rate adjustments.
 The result of the first round of mandated reductions, to be taken by August 2014, was an industry wide decrease of 6.1% in rates.
 During the third quarter of 2015, the Financial Services Commission of Ontario (FSCO) ordered two new filings from all insurers.
-The first filing, with a mandatory effective date of January 1, 2016, required all insurers to adopt a winter tire discount if one did not currently exist as part of their rating program.
+The first filing, effective January 1, 2016, required all insurers to adopt a winter tire discount if one did not currently exist as part of their rating program.
 Only COSECO was affected by this filing.
 The filing, which applied to renewal and new business, has since been approved.
-The second filing, with a mandatory effective date of June 1, 2016, required all insurers to submit rate filings to reflect recent automobile insurance reforms aimed at cost reduction.
-CGIC filed through an expedited approach, using FSCO's benchmarks to reflect the cost reduction, and was approved for an overall decrease of 5.0%.
-COSECO also filed using the expedited approach, for an overall decrease of 7.7%.
-This filing is still under FSCO review.
-Since 2012, CGIC has reduced Ontario auto insurance rates on average by 16.1% for private passenger vehicles.
-Over the same period, COSECO has reduced Ontario auto insurance rates for private passenger vehicles by 5.9% on average.
+The second filing, effective June 1, 2016, required all insurers to submit rate filings to reflect recent automobile insurance reforms aimed at cost reduction.
+As part of the second filing, CGIC was approved for a 5.0% reduction and COSECO was approved for approximately an 8.0% reduction.
+Since 2012, CGIC has reduced Ontario auto insurance rates on average by 20.2% for private passenger vehicles.
+Over the same period, COSECO has reduced Ontario auto insurance rates for private passenger vehicles by 15.2% on average.